cca/cca_invenio/notes/configure.md

 For [Names](https://inveniordm.docs.cern.ch/customize/vocabularies/names/), new ones can be added with `invenio vocabularies -v names -f ./app_data/vocabularies-future.yaml` where that yaml config references the names to be loaded in app_data/names.yaml.
 I haven't figured out how to load names without a real identifier (like ORCID).

+## Secret Manager

+We store environment-dependent configuration values in [Google Secret Manager](https://console.cloud.google.com/security/secret-manager?project=cca-web-staging).
+Each instance, including a dev environment running on localhost, has its own JSON secret.
+We need at least an `ENVIRONMENT` env var to determine if we are running `local`, `staging`, or `production`.
+The `staging` and `production` instances also need a `GSM_CREDENTIALS` env var for a service account that can authenticate to their secret.

+To see the necessary values, view an existing secret, like the local one.
+They are not necessarily confidential information, but values that change per instance, like hostnames.

+**TODO** instructions to create & use a GS_CREDENTIALS env var to authenticate when not running locally

 ## Security, Users

 Users are created by app_data/[users.yaml](https://inveniordm.docs.cern.ch/customize/vocabularies/users/).
 We create a default "archives@cca.edu" superadmin with password "password".
 Passwords can also be defined in invenio.cfg by `RDM_RECORDS_USER_FIXTURE_PASSWORDS`.
 Passwords in the setting override passwords in users.yaml.